berng/GMSDB/README.md

  python GMSDB.py

-## Simple use (sklearn -like style), no speed improvement, standard significance level alpha=0.05.
+## Simple use (sklearn -like style), no speed improvement, default significance level alpha=0.1.
 Maximal number of gaussian components=50:

 from GMSDB import GMSDB